redpencilio/fragmentation-producer-service/README.md

-# Implementation of an LDES fragmenter service
+# Implementation of an TREE fragmentation service

 This application provides two parts: